bigcompany/mesh/README.md

 By design, `mesh.emitter.onAny` will not receive remote events.
 This is in order to keep network traffic to a minimum.

-**I can't bind events using the repl or browser console!**

-Events **must** be explicitly bound *before* a node is started.
-Live events will be supported in future releases.

 **How are events broadcasted among the mesh?**

 `mesh` uses a [star topography](http://en.wikipedia.org/wiki/Star_network).
 The first node is the server and all subsequent nodes are clients.